 Tyrus Smith completed his MES in 1997 and his PhD from George Mason University in 2001.
 He has been a faculty member at The Evergreen State College since 2001.
 Currently, he teaches a variety of environmental studies and environmental policy courses, and leads student learning in research and statistics at the Evergreen Tacoma campus.

 Tyrus remembers the people best about his time in MES.
 He recalls clearly the faculty he learned from, and the advisors who supervised his thesis research.
 His thesis looked at the environmental justice impacts of the recently passed Hope VI Initiative by the Department of Housing and Urban Development in Tacoma (where he grew up and lived).
-He did a variety of interviews and studied public health data to investigate how housing displacement in Tacoma, as a result of the Hope VI legislation, exacerbated various environmental justice issues like lead exposure and indoor air quality for the tenants of low income housing developments.
+He conducted a variety of interviews and studied public health data to investigate how housing displacement in Tacoma, as a result of the Hope VI legislation, exacerbated various environmental justice issues like lead exposure and indoor air quality for the tenants of low income housing developments.
 His thesis topic was timely, relevant, and personal to him because it focused on his community.
-This is a good recipe for deeper learning in his opinion – students have a better chance of remembering their work and carrying it with them if there is some level of personal connection.
+This is a good recipe for deeper learning in his opinion – students have a better chance of remembering their work, and carrying it with them, if they are personally connected.

-Many MES students and applicants express concerns about the job market for environmental scientists, especially as our current administration has shown a lack of support for science around climate change, environmental protections, and renewable energy.
+Many MES students and applicants express concerns about the job market in environmental fields, especially as our current administration has shown a lack of support for science around climate change, environmental protections, and renewable energy.
 Tyrus’ advice is to remember that this is not new.
 He recalls the strong environmental activism during the Reagan years and how this seemed to abruptly end with the election of Democrat Bill Clinton in 1992.
 Tyrus believes there will always be work in environmental fields, and that state and local opportunities are continually growing.
-People who are interested in working in the environmental sector need to be creative and think about what they want to do – there are options, but students may not be considering everything available to them.
+People who are interested in working in the environmental sector must be creative, open, and reflective about their career aspirations – there are options, but students may not be considering all potential paths and opportunities available to them.
 He says, “The definition of the ‘environmental field’ may expand or may have already expanded beyond what students are considering.”

 This necessary independence and ingenuity are areas where students will definitely grow in the MES program.
-MES is very flexible, and provides less explicit direction than many traditional graduate programs, forcing students to grow and think about their own interests and ways in which to pursue them.
-Tyrus acknowledges that some students need a more concrete idea about what they are interested in pursuing in MES to move forward.
+MES is very flexible, and provides less explicit direction than many traditional graduate programs, forcing students to grow and consider their own interests, and ways in which to pursue them.
+Tyrus acknowledges there are some students who feel more comfortable moving forward if they can come into the MES program with a concrete idea about what they are interested in pursuing.
 His advice for students struggling as they work to focus their studies or develop their thesis question is to look for connections.
-“This is a benefit of MES and environmental studies in general.
-Students are allowed and encouraged to see connections in different ways.”
+“This is a benefit of MES and environmental studies in general; students are allowed and encouraged to see connections in different ways.”

 That connection, between disparate disciplines like ecology and economics, to lived experience and familiar topics, is vitally important for students to remember as they develop skills and prepare to graduate from MES.
 Tyrus’ take on the mission of MES and program graduates is this: “if you can’t communicate your knowledge to laypersons, then how valuable is your knowledge?
 It is our responsibility to convey science in a way people can understand.
 Don’t use your knowledge as a weapon.
 Use it as a tool to make positive change.”